Chamodya-ka/SinGeo/README.md

 ```

 ## Training:
-We provide codes for training on 4 datases (CVUSA/CVACT/VIGOR/University-1652), and take the CVUSA for example.
+We provide codes for training on 4 datasets (CVUSA/CVACT/VIGOR/University-1652), and take the CVUSA for example.

 - Set the path in [dataset](singeo/dataset/cvusa.py), [training](train_singeo_cvusa.py), [distance_calc](calc_distance_cvusa.py).
 - Execute the calc_distance_cvusa script: